Semillero-SOFA/sofa-lib/README.md

 # Semillero de Óptica y Fotónica Aplicada
-This Python module provides a collection of reusable functions commonly used in the 'Semillero' project for simulating and analyzing communication systems.
+This Python module provides a collection of reusable functions commonly used in the 'Semillero de Óptica y Fotónica Aplicada' (SOFA) research group for simulating and analyzing communication systems.
 It offers functionalities for:
 - Modulation and Demodulation:
     - Normalization of various modulation formats.
     - Standard demodulation procedures with constellation boundary checking.